 Dental whitening strips typically contain hydrogen peroxide as the main active ingredient.
 This substance is an oxidizing agent that some people use a sterilizer, although more people may know it as a color-lightening agent.
 This is also the main substance that people use to bleach hair.

-If a person overuses or uses too much of this substance to lighten hair color, it can cause “significant damage” to the hair and scalp.
+If a person overuses or uses too much of this substance to lighten hair color, it can cause “

 Now, Keenan and team have discovered how hydrogen peroxide damages dentin, the “middle” layer of teeth.
 A tooth contains three different layers: a shiny enamel external one, a dentin layer in the middle, and an inner layer that is mainly connective tissue, which helps keep the tooth safely in place.